Quantum critical scaling and holographic bound for transport coefficients near Lifshitz points: Introduction

-The generalized bound Eq.\eqref{eq:at the bound anisotr.} has to be understood as a relation between hydrodynamic coefficients.
+The generalized bound Eq.\eqref{eq:at the bound anisotr.} has to be understood as a relation between hydrodynamic coefficients{, which holds at all temperatures, including the low temperature regime where the anisotropy is large}.
 Moreover, the combination $\frac{\eta_{\alpha\beta\alpha\beta}}{s} \frac{\sigma_{\beta\beta}}{\sigma_{\alpha\alpha}}$ serves as an indicator of strong coupling behavior in anisotropic systems.
-In Fig.\ref{temperature_behavior} we show typical temperature dependencies for these transport coefficients for a specific value of the crossover exponent $\phi$ that characterizes the anisotropy.
+In Fig.\ref{temperature_behavior} we show typical temperature dependencies for these transport coefficients for a specific value of the crossover exponent $\phi$ that characterizes the anisotropy. {When translations are broken along the $\beta$-direction, $\eta_{\alpha \beta \gamma \beta}$ loses its hydrodynamic meaning and just gives the stress-tensor correlation function.
+The tensor element satisfies a holographic relation which we analyze in both the limits of high and low temperature.}

-In addition, we determine the anisotropic butterfly velocity $v_{B,\alpha}$ ({see Refs.\cite{1805.01470,Jeong2018,Pedraza2018,1610.02669,Blake:2017qgd,1710.05765,1708.07243,1811.06949} for previous studies}) and the compressibility, and obtain for the anisotropic diffusivity the generalization of Eq.(\ref{eq:diffusivity})
+In addition, we determine the anisotropic butterfly velocity $v_{B,\alpha}$ ({see Refs. \cite{1805.01470,Jeong2018,Pedraza2018,1610.02669,Blake:2017qgd,1710.05765,1708.07243,1811.06949} for previous studies}) and the compressibility, and obtain for the anisotropic diffusivity the generalization of Eq.(\ref{eq:diffusivity})

 where $d_\text{eff}$ is the effective spatial dimensionality -- see Eq.(\ref{deff}) below, $\theta$ the hyperscaling violating exponent, and $\Delta_\chi$ the scaling dimension of the charge susceptibility.
 Thus, the bound of Eq.(\ref{eq:diffusivity}) can be generalized to anisotropic systems.
 In distinction to the viscosity bound, the anisotropy only changes the universal coefficient that now depends on the exponents $\phi,z,$ and $\theta$.
-Furthermore, (\ref{eq:Diffusivity aniso}) recovers the limit of isotropic charge neutral theories\cite{Blake2016}.
+Furthermore, (\ref{eq:Diffusivity aniso}) recovers the limit of isotropic charge neutral theories \cite{Blake2016}.
 In Ref.\cite{Jeong2018}, the thermal diffusivity was computed in anisotropic setups and also found to obey a relation similar to \eqref{eq:Diffusivity aniso}.
 See Ref.\cite{1805.01470} for an alternative proposal to \eqref{eq:Diffusivity aniso} at an anisotropic QCP.

 Before we present the theories that yield these results, we give some general scaling arguments, assuming charge and momentum conservation.
 This analysis motivates us to consider the appropriate combinations of transport quantities that enter Eq.(\ref{eq:bound}) and Eq.(\ref{eq:Diffusivity aniso}).
 The scaling analysis is then followed by a holographic analysis of the combined viscosity-conductivity bound, the charge susceptibility, and the butterfly velocity within an anisotropic gravity theory.